 Symlin has not been evaluated for use by children.
 The FDA says the drug should only be used if patients:

-- Are already using their insulin as prescribed but still need better blood
+- Are already using their insulin as prescribed but still need better blood sugar control

 - Will follow their doctor's instructions exactly

 - Will follow up with their doctor often